• Home

 ⦁ Have good cockpit management of the crew and passengers

-⦁ Visualize (plan) the flight before taking off
+⦁ Visualize (plan) the flight before taking off...air show performers do

 ⦁ Sitting in the plane with the engine off going over the checklist does not cost anything